-Reconciliation NSW supports the Uluru Statement from the Heart.
+Reconciliation NSW supports the Uluru Statement from the Heart and the From the Heart campaign for a Voice to Parliament enabled by the constitution.
 The Uluru Statement from the Heart, based on the direction of the 12 First Nations Regional Dialogues, is the continuation of calls over many decades by Aboriginal and Torres Strait Islander peoples to move past Australia’s colonial legacy by being recognised and heard in their own countries, and with the right and capacity to practice self-determination.
 It outlines a series of reforms – Voice, Treaty, Truth – where a constitutionally enshrined ‘First Nations Voice’ which would be able to speak into Parliament is supported a Makarrata Commission to supervise a process for both agreement making between governments and First Nations, and historical truth-telling.

 It provides a clear and practical path forward for Aboriginal and Torres Strait Islander self-determination in accordance with the United Nations Declaration on the Rights of Indigenous Peoples.

 The Uluru Statement from the Heart is a generous and heartfelt invitation from First Nations to non-Indigenous Australia “to walk with us in a movement of the Australian people for a better future”

 It has been three years since that historic moment at Uluru, and the movement has grown to achieve the collective hopes in the Uluru Statement from the Heart.

 The leaders of the Uluru Statement campaign recently launched a new education project under the banner of ‘From the Heart’.
 The website, www.fromtheheart.com.au, has an option to sign up as a supporter and we ask that you sign up and help us to sign up many more Australians.